jeremysutherland/jeremysutherland.github.io/pages/resources.md

 </body>
 </html>

-I am interested in the genetic relationships between plant hosts and their associated microbiomes across different environments.
+I am interested in how the genetic relationships between plant hosts and their associated microbiomes change across different environments.
 =====

 I explore topics related to: